It’s 2:13 p.m. in the afternoon in Siem Reap, Cambodia.

 I play a small part in the dreams of a young girl in the Dominican Republic.
 Several women who participated in this trip to Cambodia, now play a part in the dreams of Cambodian children—and they have hope.
 Would you like to do that?
 Would you like to ensure that a child has a chance to keep dreaming—beyond the watery walls of their homes?

 Contact Mission of Mercy on their website.
-Be a part of a life 12 hours away.
+Be a part of a life more than 22 hours away.
 Their little faces keep me up at night…its more than jetlag.
 It’s the need to pray more.

 I had a thought as we were hugging necks and wiping tears for the last time at the Dream Center when we were leaving—Heaven will reveal all that we have accomplished while on this trip.
 Things we never even witnessed will be revealed.
 The sewing of curtains by ladies in the West Florida District did more than just take up time and space in our lives…it enhanced the lives of over 40 kids and youth.
 It showed them that there is beauty in the surrounding world and they could take part in it.

 I believe that every day, when they look at their brightly colored walls, they will remember us.
 They will remember what our white skin looked like, and out diverse voices sounded like.
 Four of us had a REAL Southern drawl.
 Imagine that.

 As Vanessa, Becky, Rene, and I stood in the room of these girls on the last day, they asked us to sing to them.
 We sang again, “Holy Spirit Rain Down”.
 He did.

 The girls lifted their hands, with eyes closed, tears coursing, and prayers going up to heaven…the Holy Spirit indeed rained down His mighty presence.

 Thank You Jesus for the opportunity to share life for a week with such incredible people, as those we met in Cambodia.